This page was last updated over 6 years ago. We will update it again once we fully launch our new brand in 2024.

 - to contextualize and personalize the ads of its own advertising network

 Control your Google Ad Settings here.

 Please use any and all information you find on this site to get better.
 Make yourself better.
 Make your client’s site better.
 That’s why we’re here, to help you learn.
 Feel free to take code samples & ideas from the site — use them, disagree with them and expand upon them.
-Attribution is not necessary, but it’s always cool to find out that your work is actually being used, and not going to waste (shoot me an email to tell me what you’ve learned).
+Attribution is not necessary, but it’s always cool to find out that your work is being used for good.

-As long as you aren’t doing anything to harm wpsmackdown.com, or its readers, then we’re cool ;-)
+As long as you aren’t doing anything to harm our business or our readers, then we’re cool ;-)